$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Method

 \section{Method}

-In this section, we introduce \ours, our approach to multi-subject text-to-image personalization.
-This method extends the capabilities of the existing \eclipse~ framework through a novel image-text interleaved pretraining strategy, notably omitting the need for explicit diffusion modeling.
+In this section, we introduce \ours, our approach to multi-subject personalized text-to-image generation.
+Our method combines the contrastive text-to-image strategy from \eclipse~with the novel image-text interleaved pretraining strategy, notably omitting the need for explicit diffusion modeling.
 Our approach mainly capitalizes on the efficient utilization of the CLIP latent space.
 Figure~\ref{fig:pipeline} outlines the end-to-end framework.

-The primary objective of \ours~is to facilitate both single and multi-subject T2I generation processes, accommodating controlled conditional guidance such as edge maps.
-Initially, we detail the problem formulation and elaborate on the extended design of the \eclipse~ T2I prior module.
+The primary objective of \ours~is to facilitate single and multi-subject P-T2I generation processes, accommodating edge maps as conditional guidance.
+Initially, we detail the problem formulation and elaborate on the UnCLIP stack design of the \ours.
 Subsequently, we delve into the image-text interleaved training methodology.
-This fine-tuning process enables the \eclipse~ model to harness semantic correlations between CLIP image and text latent spaces while preserving subject-specific visual features.
-Upon attaining the target embedding, the diffusion UNet model, derived from Kandinsky v2.2, is employed to reconstruct the image.
+This fine-tuning process enables the \ours~to harness semantic correlations between CLIP image and text latent spaces while preserving subject-specific visual features.